tumbrelpeanuts/2020presidentialelection/R/01_exploratory_analysis.md

     ## ChildPoverty
     ##            1

-    ## County
-    ##   1955

-There are more distinct counties in `election.raw` than in `census`.
-Grouping them by state and county (some states have the same county names), `census` has around 3,220 counties, while `election.raw` has 4,633 counties.
-Upon closer examination of state and county, we see that some counties are named differently despite being from the same state county.
-Also, `census` has one more state than `election.raw` since `census` includes Puerto Rico.
+There are more distinct counties in `election.raw` than in `census.` Grouping them by state and county (some states have the same county names), `census` has around 3220 counties, while `election.raw` has 4633 counties.
+Additionally, `census` has one more state than `election.raw`, as `census` includes Puerto Rico.
+Examining both datasets reveals that counties have different naming conventions despite referring to the same geographic areas.
+For example, Alabama appears as ‘Autauga County’ in `census` but ‘Autauga’ in `election.raw.` This naming inconsistency will need to be resolved when merging the datasets.

 # Data Wrangling